dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 After the lists have been updated, the `Update` method compares the old state and the new state for that device and raises events accordingly.
 If there is no old state available for a device, the `ConnectionChanged` event (read on!) within each of the custom lists is called with a value of `true` signifying that a device has connected.
 Likewise, if there is no new state available for a device we have old state for, the `ConnectionChanged` event will be called with a value of `false` signifying that a device has been disconnected.

 `Backends` is a mutable list of input backends.
-Changes to this list do not take effect until `Update` is called again.
+Until `Update` is called again, no device lists, state, etc on the context will be updated.
 The `ConnectionChanged` rules above will still be respected e.g. when you remove a backend, all of its devices will have a disconnected event raised for them.

 `Devices` contains all devices reported by all backends, including devices that do not necessarily fit into one of our more specialized wrapper lists.
 This means that if a backend has a device type we do not recognise, it will be accessible via this list.